Messerschmitt Me 410 Hornisse: Operational history

 The type was moderately successful against unescorted bombers through 1943, achieving a considerable number of kills against USAAF day bomber formations.
 However, the Me 410 proved to be no match in a dogfight with the lighter Allied single-engine fighters such as the North American P-51 Mustang and Supermarine Spitfire.
 In early 1944, the Me 410 formations encountered swarms of Allied fighters protecting the bomber streams, usually flying far ahead of the combat box formations as an air supremacy move in clearing the skies of any Luftwaffe opposition, resulting in the Me 410's previous successes against escorted bombers now often being offset by their losses.
-An example of this—as part of a campaign started two days earlier by the USAAF—was on 6 March 1944 during an attack on Berlin by 750 8th AF heavy bombers, when 16 Me 410s were shot down in return for eight B-17 Flying Fortresses and four P-51s (which were destroyed by Bf 109 and Fw 190 fighters escorting the Me 410s).
-The following month on 11 April, with 8th AF raids hitting Sorau, Rostock and Oschersleben, II./ZG 26's Me 410s accounted for a rare clear success, initially bringing down 10 B-17s without any losses.
-During the course of the same raid, their second sortie was intercepted by P-51s that destroyed eight Me 410s and three Bf 110s.
+An example of this—as part of a campaign started two days earlier by the USAAF—was on 6 March 1944 during an attack on Berlin by 750 8th AF heavy bombers, when 16 Me 410s were shot down in return for eight B-17 Flying Fortresses and four P-51s, which were destroyed by Bf 109 and Fw 190 fighters escorting the Me 410s.

+On 11 April, with 8th AF raids hitting Sorau, Rostock and Oschersleben, II./ZG 26's Me 410s accounted for a rare clear success, initially bringing down 10 B-17s without any losses.
+During the same raid, their second sortie was intercepted by P-51s that destroyed eight Me 410s and three Bf 110s.
 Sixteen crewmen were killed and three wounded.

-During April 1944, the first Me 410Bs were delivered.
+In April 1944, the first Me 410Bs were delivered.
 Units commonly converted to the type from bomber aircraft, such as the Junkers Ju 88.
 In response to the Normandy landings, Me 410s were repeatedly dispatched against the incoming Allied forces.

 From mid-1944, despite being known to be the favourite bomber destroyer of Adolf Hitler, the Me 410 units were taken from Defence of the Reich duties and production was phased out in favour of heavily armed single-engine fighters as dedicated bomber destroyers, with the Me 410s remaining in service flying on reconnaissance duties only.